 Recreation, Park and Tourism Administration

 The Environmental Conservation & Outdoor Education Expedition (ECOEE) program is a unique, semester-long field studies program offered through the Department of Recreation, Park and Tourism Administration at Western Illinois University.
+Developed in 1976, the ECOEE program supports professional preparation in outdoor leadership through experiential education.
+While prerequisite planning courses take place during the spring semester, the actual expedition occurs during the fall semester of that same year.

 HISTORY OF ECOEE